LeToNode/Play2.0-CN-doc/gettingStarted/Installing.md

 ## Download the binary package

-Download the [[Play 2.0 beta binary package | http://download.playframework.org/releases/play-2.0-beta.zip]] and extract the archive to a location where you have both read **and write** access.
+Download the [[Play 2.0 binary package | http://download.playframework.org/releases/play-2.0.zip]] and extract the archive to a location where you have both read **and write** access.
 (Running `play` writes some files to directories within the archive, so don't install to `/opt`, `/usr/local` or anywhere else you'd need special permission to write to.)

 ## Add the play script in your PATH